zac7777/Entropy/Entropy/Classes/Doctor.md

 *Wound Expertise:* Upon the creation of a Doctor, they may choose a damage type.
 During combat, if the last time a creature was damaged was by that type, any moves you activate on that creature that would give it HP give it an additional amount of HP equal to your Memory
 ###### Moves
-*Medical Application:* 2 AP, target creature within Melee range + 5m that fails the avoidance roll uses the "Eat", "Drink", "Inject", or any similar Consume action on an item you have equipped without paying the AP cost
+*Medical Application:* 2 AP, target creature within Melee range + 5m that fails the avoidance roll activates the "Eat", "Drink", "Inject", or any similar Consume action on an item you have equipped without paying the AP cost

+Avoidance type: Endurance
+Roll minimum: 6

 *Treat Wounds:* 4 AP, target creature within Melee range + 1m gains 2d6 HP, this requires and consumes an item that could reasonably be used to treat a wound e.g. bandages, alcohol (determined by your Game Master)